szsam/regex-memo-tools/README.md

 You need to modify line 126 of `cpython/Modules/sre.h` to set log level to `verbose` or higher, e.g. `#define LOG_THRESHOLD  LOG_VERBOSE`.
 Compile then run `python3 visualize-seq.py`.

 # gen-regexes.py
-Enumerate all sentences from a context free grammar.
-This can be used to generate all regexes matching a grammar.
+Generate all regexes from a context free grammar.
+The script also generates run lengths for regexes.
+Thus the output can be sent to `mytest.py` for testing.

+You need to install the Python package `nltk`.
 See [here](https://www.nltk.org/api/nltk.parse.generate.html) for details of `nltk` API.